jedisct1/libsodium-doc/key_derivation/README.md

 ## Nonce extension

 Unlike XSalsa20 (used by `crypto_box_*` and `crypto_secretbox_*`), ciphers such as AES-GCM and ChaCha20 require a nonce too short to be chosen randomly (64 or 96 bits).
-With random nonces, nonce reuse is likely to happen after 2^32 or 2^48 messages encrypted with the same key.
+With 96 bits random nonces, NIST sets a limit of 2^32 encryptions before the probability of duplicate nonces becomes too high.

 Using a counter instead of random nonces prevents this.
 However, keeping a state is not always an option, especially with offline protocols.